CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 ** Development and Integration **

 OT components are delivered as a combination of hardware and software.
 The adaptation to the individual circumstances and needs is realized by the configuration.
-In some cases, it may be necessary to develop your own software (eg scripts, batch files for batch processing) in order to subsequently integrate certain automatisms or functions.
-If own programs or scripts are developed, both the secure creation (Secure Coding Guidelines) of the programs and the secure integration into the existing environment should be regulated by an internal software development guideline.
+In some cases it may be necessary to develop your own software (eg scripts, batch files for batch processing) to integrate certain automatisms or functions later.
+If own programs or also scripts are developed, then the secure creation (Secure Coding Guidelines) of the programs as well as the safe integration in the existing environment should be regulated by an internal software development guideline.

 ** Confidentiality agreement with manufacturers, suppliers and external operators **